EyeOfTheEagle/vanilla2/README.md

 # Vanilla II: The Journey
-This the official Github page for the Vanilla II modpack available on both Modrinth and CurseForge.
+This the official Github page for the Vanilla II Minecraft modpack available on both Modrinth and CurseForge.

 Modrinth Page: https://modrinth.com/project/vanilla-ii